HydraMeshnet/developer-portal/glossary.md

 ### Maskable Claim Properties

-Using JSON as data format of verifiable claims, partial masking allows the user to replace the actual claim details by their content hashes, while still allowing verification of the integrity of the claim as a whole.
+Using JSON as the data format of verifiable claims, partial masking allows the user to replace the actual claim details by their content hashes, while still allowing verification of the integrity of the claim as a whole.
 For certain low entropy data, e.g. the `ageOver` property, it's relatively easy to brute-force the value from its hash.
 To make it harder, properties can be marked as "maskable".
 The value of these properties will be wrapped into an object (see the example above) with a big enough nonce (256 bit).

-- Properties with object or array types can also be marked as maskable.
+- Properties with an object or array type can also be marked as maskable.
 This introduces increasing depth into the tree so it must be used with care.
 - Using the same subject, same claim properties, but different nonces will result in different content hashes for the claim.
 This can improve privacy when requesting witness statements, but creates additional overhead when presenting these statements together as they refer to seemingly unrelated claims.

 ## Claim Schema

 A schema for the `content` field of a claim, defining what information it needs.
-These schemas can be defined ahead of time by witnesses (or anyone for that matter) and registered on a blockchain, so that the contents of the claims they attest can reliably be machine-read.
+These schemas can be defined ahead of time by witnesses (or anyone for that matter) and registered on a blockchain so that the contents of the claims they attest can reliably be machine-read.

 ```json
 # Example